alf45tar/PedalinoMini/README.md

 ## Factory default configuration and first configuration

 The factory default configuration is quite simple: 6 momentary pedals, one actions on press, all MIDI interfaces interface enabled.
-More customized configuration are available online here.
+More customized configuration are available here.